juanitogan/p8-programming-fonts/README.md

 ![PICO-8 MSTester font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-tester-oem.png)
 <br>![PICO-8 MSTester font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-tester-mono-oem.png)

 This one is a formerly-sane choice for programming.
 It is a squished VGA-ish of 8x12.
 This is a sample font that was included with some Microsoft sample code for building a FNT editor, ages ago.
 Thus, it sounds like public domain to me even though it looks suspiciuosly like an old version of **Fixedsys**.
 I did descend the brackets a bit -- the curly brackets were hardly recognizable.
-Otherwise unchanged in the 7-bit region.
+Otherwise, unchanged in the 7-bit region.
 * Windows FON fonts:
   * [**PICO-8 MSTester**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-tester.fon)
   * [**PICO-8 MSTester OEM**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-tester-oem.fon)